devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 }
 ```

-### So which option should I choose then?
+### So, which option should I choose?
-As you can see there isn't just one way to do it, it's a matter of style,
+As you can see, there is more than one way to go about doing this.
+It’s all a
-context and personal preference.
-Feel free to use the one that suits your coding style and
+matter of style, context and personal preference.
+So, feel free to use the
-make sure you and your team agree on the style that is better for your current
+option that suits your coding style, and make sure you and your team agree on
-project.

-I usually write my IF-Else statements like the option 2 and only when is
-something really really simple I go with the option 3 one-liner.
+the style that is the best fit for your current project.

+I usually rely on the second option to write my If…Else statements, although
+I’ll consider the third option — the one-liner — when it's something extremely
+simple.

-But how about you?
-How do you write your IF-Else statements inside JSX?
-Tweet me
+How about you?
+How do you write your If…Else statements in JSX?
+Tweet me your
-at [@devnacho](http://twitter.com/devnacho) and let me know!
+answer at @devnacho!

 Did you like this post?
-Sign up below to my email list and receive more content
+Sign up to my email list below and receive more content
 like this.